Meet some Members

 IMG_3171

 Meg & David — Meg loves to bake, bike around town, and read any and all fiction books.
-David loves to play dice and strategy games, bake bread and pizza, woodwork, and is a TV and movie buff.
-We’re always up for trying a new restaurant.
-David works at a large financial company and Meg works at a university hospital (you can probably guess which ones!).
+David loves to play dice and strategy games, woodwork, and is a TV and movie buff.
+As parents to 2 young kids, we are so grateful to the support, extended community, and playmates we have in cohousing.

 Ann — Ann’s focus has been whole person development through counseling and coaching practices.
 IMG_3115 Her second love is a concern for building dynamic food systems and healthy eating.
-She’s volunteered with many community gardens and continues this with Tricycle Urban Ag’s farm a block from the Richmond Cohousing building.
+She’s volunteered with many community gardens and helps with our roof top garden too.

 She loves reading on a wide variety of topics and is a systems thinker who is very excited about the changing systems that will be forthcoming in the near future.
 Her favorite quote is by R. Buckminster Fuller: You never change things by fighting the existing reality.
 To change something, build a new model that makes the old model obsolete.